skhelladi/PlotGenCpp/README.md

 # PlotGenC++

-A lightweight C++ library for generating 2D plots and charts using SFML.
+A lightweight C++ library for generating 2D plots and charts using SFML, with optional WebKit-based HTML/SVG rendering.

 ## Overview
 PlotGenC++ is a C++ library designed for generating 2D plots and charts.
 It is built on top of the SFML (Simple and Fast Multimedia Library) and provides a simple interface for creating various types of plots, including line plots, histograms, and polar plots.
 The library is inspired by popular plotting libraries in Python and MATLAB, making it easy to use for those familiar with those environments.